codemeasandwich/hyper-element/README.md

 ### setup

 The `setup` function wires up an external data-source.
-This is done with the `onNext` argument that binds a data source to your renderer.
+This is done with the `setupStore` argument that binds a data source to your renderer.

 #### Connect a data source